ckan/ckanext-spatial/README.rst

 .. _GeoJSON: http://geojson.org

-Every time a package is created, updated or deleted, the extension will synchronize the information stored in the extra with the geometry table.
+Every time a dataset is created, updated or deleted, the extension will synchronize the information stored in the extra with the geometry table.